 The following are the approved guidelines for Prom and Homecoming formal attire for school sponsored activities.
 Any attire which violates the guidelines may result in a student's exclusion/expulsion from any formal activities.
 Students are required to review the guidelines carefully and refrain from purchasing items which are in violation.
-Any clothing items which may
+Any clothing items which may be questionable in nature should not be purchased until conferring with the Jr.-Sr High School Administration.

-1. MALE ATTIRE

-- a.
-Suits or Tuxedos must be worn by male students - Long pants, tie and shirt must be worn.
+- 1. MALE ATTIRE - a.
+Suits or Tuxedos must be worn by male students. - b.
+Long pants, tie and shirt must be worn.
 Shorts are not permitted. - c.
-Shirts must be worn at all times and must remain buttoned - d.
-Shirts cannot be made of transparent or mesh material of any kind

-2. FEMALE ATTIRE

-- Dresses or pant suits must be worn.
+Shirts must always be worn and must remain buttoned. - d.
+Shirts cannot be made of transparent or mesh material of any kind. - 2.
+FEMALE ATTIRE - a.
+Dresses or pant suits must be worn.
 Dresses must be at least fingertip length. - b.
-The midriff area must be covered. - Transparent, mesh material, "keyhole" or cut outs are not permitted. - d.
-Backless dresses cannot extend below the midpoint of the - e.
+The midriff area must be covered. - c.
+Transparent, mesh material, "keyhole" or cutouts are not permitted. - d.
+Backless dresses cannot extend below the midpoint of the back. - e.
 Undergarments must not be visible. - f.
 Dress slits may not be higher than mid-thigh length. - g.
-No plunging necklines, including transparent or mesh covered.
+No plunging necklines, including transparent or mesh covered. - 3.
+GENERAL - a.

-3. GENERAL

 Dress shoes must be worn to the Grand March and opening activities.
 Athletic shoes are not permitted until after dinner when dancing begins.